jbatnozic/hobgoblin-engine/Engine/Components/QAO/README.md

 | 7 | DrawGUI       | `_eventDrawGUI()`       |
 | 8 | FinalizeFrame | `_eventFinalizeFrame()` |

+**Note:** All of these methods are private.
+But don't worry, in C++ it is possible to override private methods (furthermore, it's a good practice).

 While you can write any code for any given event, each has a specific intended purpose, and you should stick to these guidelines for best results:
 - **StartFrame:** For code that absolutely must execute before anything else.
 This is the least used event.